NOW HIRING

 Rachel’s clinical area and passion is working with survivors of complex trauma, specifically female survivors of sexual and domestic abuse, including childhood abuse.
 She also works with depression, anxiety, and life transitions

 Emily joined Fig Tree Therapy in 2015.
-In that time she has served as a part-time assistant, Intake Specialist, Practice Manager and now, as the Director of Administration.
+In that time she has served as a part-time assistant, Intake Specialist, Practice Manager, Director of Administration, and now the Operations Director.

 Here are some places to get started.